m-guggenmos/remeta/INSTALL.md

 # ReMeta Toolbox: installation

+Remeta requires a working Python installation.
+It should run with Python >=3.6.

-ReMeta can be installed with `pip`:
+The ReMeta itself can be installed with `pip`:
 ```
 pip install git+https://github.com/m-guggenmos/remeta.git
 ```